mumoshu/minpwa/extension/README.md

 To install this extension, browse chrome://extensions/ and enable Developer mode.
 Then click on Load unpacked and select the extension folder.

+To test the extension, click the extension icon in the Chrome toolbar.
+This will open a new tab with the extension's popup.html.

+You'll find a button labeled "Send Immediately".
+Clicking this button will send a message to the minpwa server listening on localhost:8080.
+The server will respond with a message that will be logged to the console.

+## Implementation notes

 Note that unlike the example in the link above, this extension does not specify:

 ```json